st01c/Twine-resources/README.md

 1. Use the **Chrome** web browser for your work in Twine.
 2. Use the **web-based version** of Twine.
 3. **Save** your work often! (see below for details on how to do that)
+  - When you use Twine online, your work will be saved only in the browser cache memory.
+It is therefore recommended that you frequently save your project, in order not to lose work.
+  - While you are working on your project, click the _title_ of your project on the bottom left of the screen.
+  - In the pup-up menu, the bottom item is "Publish to File".
+Click this option to save a .html file of your project to your harddrive.
+  - Now, you can save this file on a USB stick, store it in the cloud, or email it to yourself.
+  - _NOTE: Safari and other browsers don't function well with this saving option – this is why you should absolutely use Chrome!_
 4. The Internet is your friend – consult the online resources provided below in the **Links** section, and do a simple Google search for any question/problem that arises... someone else has almost certainly encountered the same problem before, and has offered a solution online.
 5. For this Twine project, make sure to use the **Harlowe** Twine theme – this is the theme used in all of the teaching exercises, and it offers the most comprehensive documentation/manual/online community.